tombetthauser/amazon-behavioral-interview/README.md

 ## The Amazon Leadership Principles

-Leadership Principles are used when discussing ideas for new projects or deciding on the best approach to solving a problem.
+"Leadership Principles are used when discussing ideas for new projects or deciding on the best approach to solving a problem.
 All job candidates are evaluated based leadership principles (at certain companies).
-The best way to prepare for an interview that might cover these specific leadership principles is to consider how you’ve applied these Leadership Principles in your previous professional experience.
+The best way to prepare for an interview that might cover these specific leadership principles is to consider how you’ve applied these Leadership Principles in your previous professional experience." [from Amazon]

 ---